Is 3 Days in Chiang Mai Enough?

 - 7:30 am: Pickup from our hotel in a songthaew (shared pickup truck)

-- 9:00 am: Arrival at Chai Lai Orchid for check-in and introduction to our local tour guide for the day
+- 9:00 am: Arrival at Chai Lai Orchid for check-in and introduction to our local guide for the day

 - 10:00 am: Short truck ride to the riverside